josephjohnjj/openmp_programming/README.md

     return l+r;
 }
 ```
-The code block immediatly after `#pragma omp task` will be the code a task will execute.
-The `taskwait` construct specifies a wait on the completion of child tasks of the current task.
+The code block immediatly after `task` construct will be the code a task will execute.
+The `#pragma omp taskwait` construct specifies a wait on the completion of child tasks of the current task.

 ![](figs/graph.png)